sboursault/training/README.md

   > I want to recover the basket from my previous session
   > so that I can prepare my order and validate in several times.

-**Workshop:** What could be the acceptance criterias for these story ?
+**Workshop:** What could be the acceptance criterias for this story ?

 Possible list:
 - After login, the mini basket contains the items from my last session